Mary Hickson

 Director and Co-Founder

-Lynnette began her career in London, cutting her teeth with some of the UK’s leading arts organisations including LIFT (London International Festival of Theatre) and BAC (Battersea Arts Centre) where she developed her practice as a Creative Producer.
-She holds a BA Hons Degree in Fine Art from Wolverhampton University and an MA in Performance Art from Goldsmiths College, London.
+Lynnette began her career in London, cutting her teeth with some of the UK’s leading arts organisations including LIFT (London International Festival of Theatre), Bernie Grant Arts Centre and BAC (Battersea Arts Centre) where she developed her practice as a Creative Producer.
+She holds a BA Hons Degree in Fine Art and an MA in Performance Art from Goldsmiths College, London.
+Currently Board Member of Performing Arts Forum.